wighawag/bleeps/README.md

 Note that pinata is currently the default ipfs provider setup but ipfs-deploy, the tool used to deploy to ipfs support other providers, see : https://github.com/ipfs-shipyard/ipfs-deploy

-For production and staging, you would need to set MENMONIC too in the respective `.env.production` and `.env.staging` files.
+For production and demo, you would need to set MENMONIC too in the respective `.env.production` and `.env.demo` files.

 You can remove the env if you want to use the same as the one in `.env`

-You'll also need to update the following for staging and production :
+You'll also need to update the following for demo and production :

 - `SUBGRAPH_NAME=<thegraph account name>/<subgraph name>`
 - `VITE_CHAIN_ID=<id of the chain where contracts lives>`